Indian barrier state: War of 1812

-The War of 1812 in the west was fought for control of the would-be barrier state.
-The British made major gains in 1812, as a 2,000-strong American force surrendered Detroit and the Indian allies took control of parts of Ohio, Indiana and Illinois, as well as all of Michigan and Wisconsin and points west.
+The War of 1812 in the Mississippi River theater was fought for control of the would-be barrier state.
+The British made major gains in 1812.
+A 2,000-strong American force surrendered Detroit and the Indian allies took control of parts of Ohio, Indiana and Illinois, as well as all of Michigan and Wisconsin and points west.
 In 1813, the Americans pushed back, and the Indian forces left the southern districts in order to support Tecumseh and the British.
-The Americans won control of Lake Erie, defeated the British at the Battle of the Thames in Upper Canada, and killed Tecumseh.
+The Americans won control of Lake Erie, defeated an Anglo-Native force at the Battle of the Thames in Upper Canada, and killed Tecumseh.
 Most of his alliance broke up.

 By 1814, the Americans controlled all of Ohio, all of Indiana, Illinois south of Peoria, and the Detroit region of Michigan.
 The British and their Indian allies controlled the rest of Michigan and all of Wisconsin.
 With the Americans in control of Lake Erie and southwestern Upper Canada, the British were largely cut off from their units in Michigan and Wisconsin.
 Reinforcing them and supplying guns and gunpowder was quite difficult.

-The American negotiators at Ghent in 1814 refused to entertain proposals for a buffer state; they insisted on abiding by the terms of the Paris Peace Treaty and the Jay Treaty, which assigned the United States full control over Michigan, Wisconsin, and points south.
+The American negotiators at Ghent in 1814 refused to entertain proposals for a buffer state.
+They insisted on abiding by the terms of the Paris Peace Treaty and the Jay Treaty, which assigned the United States full control over Michigan, Wisconsin, and points south.
 Henry Goulburn, a British negotiator who took part in the Treaty of Ghent negotiations, remarked after meeting with American negotiators that "I had, till I came here, had no idea of the fixed determination which prevails in the breast of every American to extirpate the Indians and appropriate their territory."

 In 1814, the British leadership in London realized that peaceful trade with the United States, as desired by British merchants, far outweighed in value the fur trade that was the economic basis of the barrier state.
-The British had suffered several major defeats at the hands of American forces during the war; they therefore dropped their demands for a barrier state and for military control over the Great Lakes.
+All three British invasions of the United States had ultimately ended in failure at the battles of Plattsburgh, Baltimore, and New Orleans.
+They therefore dropped their demands for a barrier state and for military control over the Great Lakes.
 The Treaty of Ghent provided for a restoration of prewar boundaries, which determine most of the eastern stretch of the modern Canada–United States border.
 The treaty also guaranteed rights to the Indians living in the United States.
-After the war, the United States negotiated (sometimes forcibly) a series of treaties with the Indians in which their land claims were purchased, and the Indians were either assigned to reservations near their original homes or moved to reservations further west.
+After the war, the United States negotiated, often forcibly, a series of treaties with the Indians in which their land claims were purchased, and the Indians were either assigned to reservations near their original homes or forced to move to reservations further west.